 On a Tuesday in April of 2008 I was pulled into the principal’s office of the school where I served and was asked to resign.
 Having been let go I applied to a Christian school in Connecticut and was one of two finalists.
 They offered the other guy the job.
-It was my first rejection from a job I pursued — a reality check to my pride.
-With a house that had lost almost half of it’s value in two years and two small children, we were stuck.
+With a house that had lost almost half of its value in two years and two small children, we were stuck.

 Two things changed all of that.

-I wanted to pitch my idea to him.
+First, I met with Tom Steller, the Dean of The Bethlehem Institute on June 1.
+I pitched my idea to him.
 Armed with my 15-page business plan, full of charts and promises, I walked into his office and handed it to him.
 He in turn put it on the floor and listened.
 To this day I don’t believe he read it.
 After the pitch he said, “I’ve been dreaming about something like this.
 How would you like to do this at Bethlehem?”
 I didn’t pray.
 I just said yes.

 “Armed with my 15-page business plan, full of charts and promises, I walked into his office and handed it to him. put it on the floor and listened.
 To this day I don’t believe he read it.
 After the he said, “I’ve been dreaming about something like this.
 How would you like to do this at Bethlehem?””

-At the same time I learned a small church in Pine City, MN was looking for a part-time interim pastor.
-I interviewed in June and started in July.
+At the same time I learned a small church in Pine City, MN, was looking for a part-time interim pastor.
+I interviewed in May and started in July.
 It would turn into two wonderful years serving as their pastor.